zoevernon/Personal-website/_posts/2020-08-25-nba-wnba-comparision.md

+---
+title: 'Comparing the NBA and WNBA'
+date: 2020-08-10
+permalink: /posts/2020/08/nba-wnba-comparison/
+---
 # Which WNBA team should I watch?
 ## Do you like the offensive rebounding?
 How about the mid range game?
 Are you a fan of the Spurs?
 Or wish you could watch the 2010 version?
 In this post I compare the WNBA to the NBA on a number of statistics throughout the last 10 seasons.
-To address these questions I created a Shiny app hosted [here](https://zoevernon.shinyapps.io/nba_wnba_comp/).
+To address these questions I created a Shiny app hosted [here](https://zoevernon.shinyapps.io/nba_wnba_comparison/).
 I present some of the interesting findings in this post, but encourage you to play with the app on your own!

 ## Comparing the leagues